NOW ACCEPTING APPLICATIONS! More information can be found at the bottom of this page. Applications are due October 2, 2020.

 The Utah Attorney General’s Youth Advisory Committee gives an opportunity to teenaged students to make the State of Utah a better place by providing advice to the Attorney General’s Office on events, programs, and policies that affect teens.

-The Committee meets every two weeks to tackle issues that are important to the State of Utah.
+The Committee meets twice a month to tackle issues that are important to the State of Utah.

 Assisting law enforcement in finding needy families and giving out gifts during Operation Give Back.
 The teenagers joined with the Utah Attorney General’s Investigators and other law enforcement to identify families who could use extra help around the holiday season.
 They were dispatched to different stores in areas with a lower socioeconomic status to look for potential gift recipients.
 They then radioed to the law enforcement the car model and license plate of the recipients so that law enforcement could pull the family over and present them with the gift.
 The teens were also able to ride along with law enforcement to give away the gifts.
 Each family was deeply grateful.